andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 </figure>

-As we walk over to the NE(?Direction) cornice for a better view Sondre finds a soggy bit of snow and sinks up to his thigh.
+As we walk over to the NE cornice for a better view Sondre finds a soggy bit of snow and sinks up to his thigh.
 I make him wait to free his hoof before I snap a photo because it's just plain silly.